Skip to content

 Notes:

-• Automatically loads data from ProfileStore
+• Automatically loads data from ProfileStore and creates Replica for client sync

-• Handles ProfileStore session management
+• Handles ProfileStore session management with automatic leaderstats integration

-• NEW: Enhanced data validation and cleanup
+• Enhanced data validation and cleanup

 • Player will be kicked if data fails to load